MinaProtocol/mina/rfcs/0024-incremental-ledger-catchup.md

 moving toward the direction of solving the known performance issues that would hinder us from scaling up to a more realistic setting.

+The rationale behind this proposed design is that downloading a list of *state_body_hash*es is much more cheaper than downloading a list of **transition*s.
+And we could use the list of *state_body_hash*es to figure out the missing *transition*s, therefore avoiding downloading unnecessary things.

 The proposed design would do much better than the current in average case.
 Let's see some examples first:

 In all of the following examples, let's assume **k** = 3000, **size of transition** = 1 kB, **size of state_body_hash** = 5 bytes,